Changanyuexia/rn_benchmark/README.md

 - We provide `job_bart.sh` and `job_t5.sh` for fine-tuning BART and T5 models on all three tasks.
   Please download the corresponding pre-trained models into the `model/` directory before running.
 - For fine-tuning LLMs such as Qwen2.5-7B, LLaMA3.1-8B, and Mistral-8B, we utilize the [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) framework.
-- Example fine-tuning templates for Llama3.1-8B and other LLMs are provided in the `experiments/` directory.
+- Example fine-tuning templates for Llama3.1-8B are provided in the experiments/ directory.

-#### Few-shot Inference
+#### Few-shot

 - Use `run_infer_all_tasks.sh` to perform few-shot inference with LLMs across all three tasks.
-- The script will automatically evaluate models using the sample or full datasets and save the results.
+- The script will automatically evaluate models and save the results.

-### Human Evaluation

-- Human evaluation results and annotation files are provided in the `human_eval/` directory for both dataset quality and model performance analysis.

-### Automatic Evaluation

-- Use `results/eval.py` to compute automatic metrics (BLEU-4, ROUGE-L, METEOR) for model predictions.

 ## Citation